JavaTailor/CFSynthesis/README.md

 ##### step 2: import test subjects

 The directory of these test subjects can be set in the code.
-However,  JavaTailor has specific requirements for teh directory format of test subejcts.
+However,  JavaTailor has specific requirements for the directory format of test subejcts.
 Please place your test subjects in the following format.

 ```markdown
 ├── 01JVMS